 That would be: …中文怎么说？ where you replace the … with the word you are asking about.
 If you want a direct translation of "How do you say this English word in Chinese?" (perhaps you are a Chinese speaker pointing to a long English word in a book, and you want your friend to translate it into Chinese for you,) you would say "这个（英文）词中文怎么说？” Note: "English" could be 英文 or 英语.

-How is this character said in chinese
+How do you say this character in Chinese?

-"How do you say this Chinese character?"
+How do you say this character in Japanese?